aviralkumar2907/MMCE/README.md

 Tensorflow (>1.4), Keras (for preprocessing text files), Numpy, Python

 ## Results
 We expect the ECE numbers to lie in the range of 6-7%, Brier score in the range of 0.34-0.38 and test NLL around 0.94-0.98 for the finetuned value of ```mmce_coeff=8.0 or 9.0```.
+Baseline ECE for this code is expected to be around 16-18%, Brier score close to 0.40-0.42 and test NLL close to 1.35-1.5.

 ## Disclaimer
 This code is for educational purposes only.